eigenbrot/eigenbrot.github.io/_posts/2016-12-29-Flagstaff.md

 }}/posts/2016-12-23-Grand-Canyon) and immediately headed over the library to check in on the rest of the world.
 After it got a bit stuffy I drifted over the Dark Sky Brewery to soak up the local scene.
-This place had produced over 100 years in their first year of operation and I tried the popular Jalapeno somethingorother.
+This place had produced over 100 beers in their first year of operation and I tried the popular Jalapeno somethingorother.
 It was appropriately spicy.
 I also met a very nice group of people who were on their way to raft the Grand Canyon!
 In winter!
 I asked how they